Are there legal requirements to hiring an employee? (Employee Series)

 If you’re jumping into the mid-point in our series and you haven’t started from the beginning, please be sure to check out our intro to get started!

-There are just a few things we’d like to point out that can start your research on the requirements necessary for your company.
+There are just a few things we’d like to point out that can help you jumpstart your research on what hiring requirements are necessary for your company.

-The main place you’re going to want to search out is the State Department of Labor for where your employees are going to work.
-There may also be City pages that have additional workplace information for you.
-For most of the laws, if you fall under multiple jurisdictions (federal, state or city), generally the more “generous” law is going to prevail.
-That means if the state minimum wage is $12 but your city says it’s $15, then it’s $15.
+In general, if you fall under multiple jurisdictions (federal, state or city), the more “generous” law is going to prevail.
+This means if the state minimum wage is $12 but your city says it’s $15, you’ll need to pay your employees a minimum of $15/hour.
 “Generous” means in terms of the employee, not your company.

 Minimum Wage Laws

-States and some larger metropolitan cities have different minimum wage laws from the federal rate.
-Minimum wage means if you’re hiring someone (hourly, salary, commission, piece work, etc.), you have to calculate how much they’re paid and divide it by the number hours they worked.
-That number has to be above minimum wage.
+Each state and many larger metropolitan cities have minimum wage laws that differ from the federal rate.
+Minimum wage means that if you’re hiring someone (hourly, salary, commission, piece work, etc.), you have to calculate how much they’re paid and divide it by the number hours they worked.
+That number has to be above the minimum wage requirement.
 Hourly and salaried individuals are easy to calculate.
-It’s when individuals are paid commission or piece work that it gets complicated.
+It’s only when individuals are paid commission or piece work that it can get complicated.

-For commission or piece work employees, each pay period, you must calculate their rate on an hourly basis.
-If the pay doesn’t meet minimum wage requirements, they will need to be paid enough to reach minimum wage.
+For employees who are paid by commission or piece work, you must calculate their rate on an hourly basis each pay period.
+If their pay doesn’t meet minimum wage requirements, they will need to be paid enough to reach the minimum wage.

-Some states have their minimum wage requirements updating every year, so it’s important to continue monitoring for updates in each state.
+Some states update their minimum wage requirements every year, so it will be important for you to continue monitoring your state for updates.

 Age Requirements (Child Labor)